thebernardlim/thebernardlim.github.io/_posts/2022-04-03-azure-app-service-vs-azure-vm.md

 - What is the purpose of the app?
 Is it just a web application or a full-fledged SQL Server?

-- The compute power of Azure App Services is limited, as there is only A Series or Dv2 Series VMs to choose from (at time of writing)
+- The compute power of Azure App Services is **limited**, as there is only A Series or Dv2 Series VMs to choose from (at time of writing)
   For Azure VMs, you have many choices such as the B Series (Burstable workloads), F Series (Compute Optimized), E & G Series (Memory Optimized) and many more.

 - This means that there is no way for an App Service to run more resource-intensive apps.